 Tooth decay is a disease that can begin with cavity-causing bacteria being passed from the mother (or primary caregiver) to the infant.
 These bacteria are passed through the saliva.
-When the mother puts the baby’s feeding spoon in her mouth, or cleans a pacifier in her mouth, the bacteria can be passed to the baby.
+When the mother puts the baby’s feeding spoon in her mouth or cleans a pacifier in her mouth, the bacteria can be passed to the baby.

 If your infant or toddler does not receive an adequate amount of fluoride, they may also have an increased risk for tooth decay.
-The good news is that decay is preventable.

 Preventing Baby Bottle Tooth Decay